Gil Dabah

 Data minimization is not a one-size-fits-all solution, but rather a systematic and process-intensive effort that organizations must undertake to ensure compliance with GDPR and protect individuals' privacy.
 There's no silver bullet, but by following these structured procedures, organizations can navigate the complex landscape of data management and privacy protection with precision and purpose.

 Data minimization is like a multifaceted toolkit, filled with techniques that make sure data is handled with precision and purpose.
-In the following section, we've gathered a comprehensive array of these techniques, each with its own unique power to minimize data effectively.
+In the following section, we've gathered a comprehensive list of data minimization techniques.

 Data masking is the process of protecting sensitive information within data sets while allowing legitimate use.
 IT teams and database administrators are typically responsible for implementing data masking techniques.
 They configure databases and data management systems to mask sensitive data, ensuring that sensitive data - such as credit card numbers - remain obscured to all users, including the data owner, to enhance security and privacy.